ImageMagick/Usage-Markdown/filter/index.md

 ### Cubic Filters {#cubics}

 As many image experts were trying to find a better and faster-to-calculate filter for image resizing, a family of filters evolved, and became known as Cubic Filters.
-These are much like the [Lagrange Filters](#lagrange) shown previously, and were made up of a smaller fixed set of piece-wise sections.
+These are much like the [Lagrange Filters](#lagrange) shown previously, and were made up of a smaller, fixed set of piece-wise sections.
-However unlike Lagrange filters the pieces were designed to fit together to form a smooth curve, to reduce sharp [blocking](#blocking) effects.
+However, unlike Lagrange filters, the pieces were designed to fit together to form a smooth curve, to reduce sharp [blocking](#blocking) effects.

 [![\[IM Output\]](graph_cubics.gif)](graph_cubics.jpg) Shown in the graph left are four such 'smooth' cubic filters that are pre-defined within IM, and well known for use as resize filters.

 The '**`Spline`**' filter (also used as an alias and default settings for the general '`Cubic`' filter function) emulates a [Gaussian Blurring Filter](#gaussian).
 This curve is also known as a 'B-Spline' interpolation curve, and is also commonly used for drawing smooth lines through a collection of points.
-It is also often used for camera and object motions in animations, to produce a smooth flow though the user provided control points.
+It is also often used for camera and object motions in animations, to produce a smooth flow through the user-provided control points.

-Also shown is '**`Catrom`**', or more correctly the 'Catmull-Rom Filter' or the 'Keys Cubic Convolution' which generates a smooth non-blurring form of [Interpolation Filter](#interpolated).
+Also shown is '**`Catrom`**', or more correctly the 'Catmull-Rom Filter' or the 'Keys Cubic Convolution' which generates a smooth, non-blurring form of [Interpolation Filter](#interpolated).
-However it can overshot slightly.
+However, it can overshot slightly.
 It is essentially an ideal self-sharpened filter, and as such also the function commonly used for basic [Bi-Cubic Interpolation](../misc/#bicubic).

-And finally the '**`Hermite`**' Cubic filter, which is type of smoothed triangular [Interpolation Filter](#interpolated), That will smoothly slow (roll off) at the input coordinates.
+And finally the '**`Hermite`**' Cubic filter, which is a type of smoothed triangular [Interpolation Filter](#interpolated), that will smoothly slow (roll off) at the input coordinates.
 Basically it rounds off strong edges while preserving flat 'color levels' in the original image.

 #### Cubic Filter Families